Today in Middle Eastern history: Conrad I of Jerusalem is assassinated (1192)

 Hassan had relatively few followers, but they were intensely loyal and willing to take on assignments of great danger.
-As the legend has it, this is because they were constantly high on hashish—hence the name hashishiyun, which may have been the root of the word asasiyun, and hence of “Assassin.”
+As the legend has it, this is because they were constantly high on hashish—hence the name hashishiyun, which is frequently speculated to have been the root of the word asasiyun, and hence of “Assassin.”
 But the hash legend seems to have been concocted by writers with anti-Assassin leanings who were trying to discredit the order, and there’s good reason to believe that, etymologically, the word asasiyun actually has nothing to do with hashishiyun.
 Because the order was so small, and dispersed among a number of castles dotted across Iran and west into Syria, their military training emphasized defensive tactics and opportunistic, targeted strikes at specific enemies—i.e., assassinations.

 Of course, there are two sides to any assassination, the assassins and the assassinated, so we should talk a little here about the doomed Conrad of Montferrat.

-Conrad showed up in the Crusader-held city of Tyre in the aftermath of Saladin’s victory over the main Jerusalem army at the Battle of Hattin in 1187.
-Tyre was in real danger of falling to Saladin’s advancing army when Conrad arrived, organized its defense, and shepherded it through two subsequent sieges.
+Conrad showed up in the Crusader-held city of Tyre in the aftermath of Saladin’s victory over the Jerusalem army at the Battle of Hattin in 1187.
+Tyre was in danger of falling to Saladin’s advancing army when Conrad arrived, organized its defense, and shepherded it through two subsequent sieges.
 Conrad had no legal claim on Tyre, but after he led the charge that broke Saladin’s second siege, who was going to tell the city’s savior that he had to go?
-Nobody, that’s who.
+Nobody, apparently.

-Conrad then refused to turn Tyre over to Guy of Lusignan (d.
+Conrad refused to hand Tyre over to Guy of Lusignan (d.
 1194), the titular King of Jerusalem (though he’d lost Jerusalem by this point).
 Conrad’s contention, and he had a point, was the Guy never should have been King of Jerusalem in the first place.
 Guy’s claim on the title rested upon his marriage to King Baldwin IV’s (d.
 1185) sister, Sybilla, but Baldwin’s wish was that he be succeeded by his child nephew (Sybilla’s son from a previous marriage), Baldwin V, and then (if Baldwin V died young, which he did in 1186) by a king chosen by the great monarchs of Europe (the kings of England and France and the Holy Roman Emperor).
 Baldwin IV laid out this succession plan specifically to keep Guy off the throne, and as Guy later amply proved that he was not up to the job (read up on Hattin), you can see why Baldwin felt the way he did.

 The lingering question—lingering to this very day in fact—is why the Assassins attacked Conrad.
-The most likely answer, certainly the one that got the most credence at the time, is that they were hired by Richard.
+It’s possible the Assassins were acting on their own accord, but speculation has invariably run to potential clients.
+The most likely scenario, and certainly the theory that got the most credence at the time, is that they were hired by Richard.
 Supposedly, the Assassin who survived the attack confessed as much, though this was undoubtedly under torture so it’s unreliable at best.
 Later, when Richard was arrested by Leopold V of Austria while on his way home after the crusade, one of Leopold’s charges was that Richard had been responsible for Conrad’s murder.
-But Richard was able to produce a letter from the Assassins’ leader, Rashid al-Din Sinan, that cleared him of this charge.
-The only complication here is that Sinan was most likely dead by the time the letter was written.
+But Richard was able to produce a letter from the Assassins’ leader, Rashid al-Din Sinan, that cleared him of this charge and said the Assassins had killed Conrad for their own reasons.
+The thing is, Sinan was most likely dead when this letter was written.